zenangst/Spots/Documentation/Migration5to6.md

 # Changes between 5.8.x and 6.0.0

+### tl;dr

+* Bug fixes and improvements 🤓

+### Summary

-A lot has changed in 6.0.0, to affectedly move forward we had to break things and for this we apologize.
-Here is a list of what we changed.
+A lot has changed in 6.0.0, to affectedly move forward we had to break things.
+Here is a summary of what we changed.

 * One of the biggest improvements that we have done in `6.x.x` is that your views no longer have to inherit from the UI component that you decide to use.
 This means that your views can be in both `UITableView` and `UICollectionView` without having to provide two versions on the same view with different inheritance.
 This is now handled internally by wrapping your view in either a `GridWrapper` or `ListWrapper`.
 This is totally transparent for you when working with views in your app.